SMILELab-FL/FedLab/docs/source/tutorials/tutorial_2.rst

 FedLab provides 2 standard communication pattern implementations: synchronous and asynchronous.
-You can customize process flow by: 1. create a new class inherited from corresponding class in our standard implementations; 2. overwrite the functions in target communication stage.
+You can customize process flow by: 1. create a new class inherited from corresponding class in our standard implementations; 2. overwrite the functions in target stage.

 To sum up, communication strategy can be customized by overwriting as the note below mentioned.

 .. note::

     1. :meth:`setup()` defines the network initialization stage.
-Can be used in complex system information synchronize.
+Can be used for FL algorithm initialization.
-    2. :meth:`run()` is the main process of client.
-User need to define the communication strategy with user.
+    2. :meth:`main_loop()` is the main process of client and server.
+User need to define the communication strategy for both client and server manager.
-    3. :meth:`on_receive(sender_rank, message_code, payload)` indicate the control flow and information parsing.

 Importantly, ServerManager and ClientManager should be defined and used as a pair.
 The control flow and information agreements should be compatible.
 FedLab provides standard implementation for typical synchronous and asynchronous, as depicted below.

 Synchronous
 ============

-Synchronous communication involves :meth:`ServerSynchronousManager` and ``ClientPassiveManager``.
+Synchronous communication involves :class:`ServerSynchronousManager` and :class:`ClientPassiveManager`.
 Communication procedure is shown as follows.

 .. image:: ../../imgs/fedlab-synchronous.svg
     :align: center